 'Think of a stylish hotel you’ve stayed in and how they’ve worked the bed to be a stunning feature but also space-efficient within the room (Kit Kemp's Firmdale Hotels (opens in new tab) offer marvellous inspiration).

 'Beds for small rooms with a striking headboard can be a great replacement for above the bed decor, especially if you are in a rented property.
 Don’t be afraid to be playful with shape.
 A headboard can be used to become the centerpiece of your space.'

 Note the mirror behind the table lamp in this bedroom, too – it's a great way to enhance space and reflect light.

 3. Choose a low headboard for awkward spaces

-There are a couple of situations when a statement headboard may not work.
+There are a couple of situations when a statement headboard may not work as small room bed ideas.
 If your bed is going under a window or is in an attic room with a unique configuration, it's best to opt for a lower headboard.

 'This is a particularly good idea if placing a bed below a window as it avoids blocking the much-needed natural light.'

 4. Consider bunk beds for a guest room